Sousastep/sousastep/SousaFX/.docs/_sources/content/pcl.rst.txt

 Parameter Control Logic
 =======================

-Gamepad/parameter mappings can be relinquished and established automatically based on wether or not the tuba's playing.
+Bindings can be relinquished and established automatically based on wether or not the tuba's playing.
-Relinquishing and establishing can either happen immediately when the tuba starts or stops playing, or they can wait until the gamepad's respective joystick axis touches its :ref:`deadzone or default value <Deadzones>`.
+This can happen either immediately when the tuba starts or stops playing, or it can wait until the gamepad's respective joystick axis touches its :ref:`deadzone or default value <Deadzones>`.